-Ex-White House lawyer skips House hearing as Trump spurns Democrats
+Defied by Trump, House panel holds rapid hearing without ex-White House lawyer

-WASHINGTON (Reuters) - The U.S. House of Representatives committee that would handle any impeachment of President Donald Trump convened a hearing on Tuesday with another empty chair at the witness table, as former White House counsel Don McGahn refused to testify.
+WASHINGTON (Reuters) - The U.S. House of Representatives committee that would handle any impeachment of President Donald Trump briefly convened and then adjourned a hearing on Tuesday with another empty chair at the witness table, as former White House counsel Don McGahn did not show up to testify.

-In a further escalation of a struggle between Trump and Congress over its power to investigate him, the White House on Monday told McGahn, who left his post in October, to disregard a subpoena from the Democratic-led House Judiciary Committee subpoena to appear at the hearing.
+In a further escalation of a constitutional struggle between Trump and Congress over its power to investigate him, the White House on Monday told McGahn, who left his post in October, to disregard a subpoena from the Democratic-led House Judiciary Committee to appear at the hearing.

+“When this committee issues a subpoena, even to a senior presidential adviser, the witness must show up.
+Our subpoenas are not optional,” committee Chairman Jerrold Nadler said at the beginning of the hearing.

+“Mr. McGahn has a legal obligation to be here for this scheduled appearance.
+If he does not immediately correct his mistake, this committee will have no choice but to enforce this subpoena against him,” added Nadler, who called McGahn’s failure to appear part of the Republican president’s “broader efforts to cover up his misconduct.”

+Doug Collins, the panel’s top Republican, accused Nadler of engaging in a political “circus.”
+Echoing Trump’s own language, Collins said the 448-page Mueller report found no collusion by Trump with Russia and no obstruction of justice by the president.
+“Now the Democrats are trying desperately to make something out of nothing,” Collins said.

+But Nadler said, “Let me be clear: this committee will hear Mr. McGahn’s testimony, even if we have to go to court to secure it.”
+Panel Democrats voted to adjourn the hearing after roughly a half hour.

 The panel is investigating Trump and Special Counsel Robert Mueller’s inquiry into Russian election meddling.
-Attorney General William Barr on May 2 also snubbed the committee, which later voted to hold him in contempt of Congress for not handing over an unredated copy of Mueller’s final report.
+Attorney General William Barr on May 2 also snubbed the committee, which later voted to hold him in contempt of Congress for not handing over an unredacted copy of Mueller’s final report.

 At the hearing that Barr skipped, an empty witness chair figured prominently and a Democratic committee member put a ceramic chicken on the table in front of it for the cameras.
 There was no sign of a repeat chicken appearance on Tuesday.